PathToLife/picamera-docker/README.md

 A dockerized python raspberry pi camera server with basic security in mind

-Tested on:
-- Raspberry Pi 4, Raspberry Pi OS 32bit, Docker-CE
-- Linux pi2 5.4.83-v7l+ #1379 SMP Mon Dec 14 13:11:54 GMT 2020 armv7l GNU/Linux

-Expiry: roughly 2 months from last commit before it stops working, and needs some updating
+## Features
 - Multiple clients can visit the stream
 - The camera auto stops if no one is viewing (5 sec)
 - Http basic auth
 - Nginx Reverse Proxy to handle SSL
 - SSL Only

+### Tested on
+- Raspberry Pi 4, Raspberry Pi OS 32bit, Docker-CE
+- Linux pi2 5.4.83-v7l+ #1379 SMP Mon Dec 14 13:11:54 GMT 2020 armv7l GNU/Linux

+#### Project Valid Lifetime
+roughly 2 months from last commit before it stops working, and needs some updating

 ## Getting Started